 |SCI L103||Environmental Science Lab||Weekend trip to Basque Country & Burgos||$540|

 |SCI L111||Astronomy I Lab||Four-night field trip to the European Northern Observatory in Tenerife, Canary Islands.
 All expenses included||$1,235|

 |SPAN I295||Spanish in the Workplace Internship module||Internship placement and supervision||$1,220|

 |SPAN 360||Madrid a Cosmopolitan City||Site visits in Madrid||$53|

 *Course fees are subject to change without notice.
 Please consult the individual course syllabi for details regarding the activities planned.

-4 All Sufffolk University students, whether from the Boston or Madrid Campuses and regardless of their majors, are required to take at least once course in Spanish while in residence at SUMC.
+4 All Suffolk University students, whether from the Boston or Madrid Campuses and regardless of their majors, are required to take at least one course in Spanish while in residence at SUMC.

-6 Students enrolled in the SPAN I20 internship module must be concurrently enrolled in SPAN 210 Spanish in the Workplace.
+6 Students enrolled in the SPAN I295 internship module must be concurrently enrolled in SPAN 295 Spanish in the Workplace.

-7 SPAN 350, when taught in English, does not fulfill the language requirement for Suffolk University students.
+7 SPAN 350, when taught in English, does not fulfill the SUMC Spanish language requirement for Suffolk University students.